rl3740/WallaceAI/docs/final.md

   First row from left to right: Safe room, Hell, Money room.
   Second row from left to right: Zombies room, Wallace room, Foods room.
   Third row from left to right: Trash room, Lava room, Safe room.
-  Each room holds different states.
+  Different rooms hold different states.

   - Wallace room: Wallace room locates at the center of the map.
 Agent Wallace should start his journey from this room.
   - Foods room: Agent Wallace gets these foods fill up its stamina to escape map.
   - Money room: Agent Wallace gets these money to escape map.
-  - Safe room * 2:
+  - Safe room * 2: This rooms are safe zone, agent can escape the whole map from this room.
-  - lava room
+  - lava room: Lava will kill the agent Wallace
-  - Hell
+  - Hell: Wallace will fell into the hell.
-  - Zombies room
+  - Zombies room: Agent Wallace should use TNT to kill zombies.
-  - Trash room
+  - Trash room: All the stuffs in this room is useless.
+Once agent Wallace picks it up, Wallace will lose points.

 ## Approach